Enjoy an immersive visit to 'God's Own County'

 Meet your small group and your Tour Manager at our hotel, near to the market town of Guisborough.
 Our home for the next four nights is 4-Star Gisborough Hall, an idyllic, ivy-covered hotel set in a 19th-century Jacobean style mansion house and surrounded by peaceful grounds and sprawling countryside.
 Marrying traditional Victorian features with luxurious contemporary touches, Gisborough Hall provides an ideal base for our explorations of Yorkshire.
 Breakfast is included each day, and dinner is expertly prepared for us each evening.

 Today we travel into the heart of the beautiful North Yorkshire Moors to the pretty village of Goathland, which is famous as 'Aidensfield' in ITV's Heartbeat, as well as the location of Hogsmeade Station in the Harry Potter films.
 We have time at leisure here before we continue to the delightful seaside town of Whitby.
 From its Benedictine hill-top abbey, perched atmospherically atop the east cliff and reached by 199 winding steps, to its charming cobbled streets, beautiful piers and stretches of sandy beaches, Whitby is a joy to explore.
-Known for its fish and chips and abundance of award-winning seafood restaurants, we have the opportunity to indulge in this traditional seaside staple with a visit to the worldfamous Magpie Cafe, where we enjoy a delicious lunch.
+Known for its fish and chips and abundance of award-winning seafood restaurants, we have the opportunity to indulge in this traditional seaside staple, and enjoy a delicious lunch.

 After some time to further explore the charms of this captivating coastal town at your own pace, we transfer to Grosmont, a peaceful village nestled in the heart of the Esk Valley, whose enchanting 1952 themed railway station serves as the starting point for our journey on the spectacular North Yorkshire Moors Railway.
 Meandering through the wild, unspoiled landscapes of the North Yorkshire Moors, we travel through the dramatic landscapes in beautifully restored carriages to the market town of Pickering.